-This binary addition calculator sums up the numbers represented with zeros and ones.
+This binary addition calculator sums up the numbers represented with zeros and ones (you can generate them with the binary converter).

-Read this text to learn more about the language of computers and find out how to add binary numbers without any binary math calculator.
-Once you get your head around adding binary numbers, you may want to learn how to subtract them.
+Read this text to learn more about the language of computers and how to add binary numbers without any binary math calculator.
+Once you get your head around adding binary numbers, you may want to learn how to subtract them with our binary subtraction calculator.

 What is the binary system?

-To understand the binary system, let's first have a look at the more familiar decimal system.
+To understand the binary system, let's first look at the more familiar decimal system.

-In the decimal system we use ten digits (0-9), and, depending on their position, we multiply them by corresponding powers of ten.
-For example, let's break down the number
+In the decimal system, we use ten digits (0-9), and, depending on their position, we multiply them by corresponding powers of ten.
+For example, let's break down the number 1934:

 1934 = 1000 + 900 + 30 + 4